KumoCorp/kumomta/docs/userguide/operation/proxy.md

     -- Used by HAProxy to connect to the destination address ha_proxy_source_address = '10.0.0.1',

-    -- Used to connect to the HAProxy itself.
-    -- Not usually needed unless required by your HAProxy configuration source_address = '10.0.5.1',

     ehlo_domain = 'mta1.examplecorp.com',
   }
 end)
 ```

-The `source_address` option in the preceding example specifies what IP address
-the KumoMTA server should use for its outbound communications to the HAProxy
-server, which is defined by IP and port number in the `ha_proxy_server` option.

 The HAProxy server will forward communications via the
 `ha_proxy_source_address` IP address to reach the remote destination host.